Queen's ParkQueen's Park |

 RD Henderson (Referee) |

-Frank McAleer is back on the injured list after suffering a recurrence of his knee injury in the Queens Park game.
+- Frank McAleer's injury woes continue after a recurrence of his knee problem in the Queens Park game.

-Douglas Hay made a promising debut for Scotland's youth team at full back in their 5-0 win over England at Walsall.
-Alan Munro was on the bench but was an unused sub.
+- Youngster Douglas Hay impressed on his debut for Scotland's youth team, playing at full back in their 5-0 win over England.
+Alan Munro was an unused substitute.

 1967-68 | All Time | All Time | |||||||||||||